vivekraman111/cowin/README.md

 #  Download all India vaccination slots from Cowin
-Script to download all vaccination slots available in India on the specified date from [Co-WIN Public APIs](https://apisetu.gov.in/public/api/cowin/cowin-public-v2) as a CSV file
+Script to download all vaccination slots available in India on the specified date from [Co-WIN Public APIs](https://apisetu.gov.in/public/api/cowin/cowin-public-v2) as a CSV file.
+Sample output can be seen in this spreadsheet [https://docs.google.com/spreadsheets/d/1opxYHH0cDGh8njO8JdwvyuJDR8CKOhxfRcXtb2F0Fzw/edit?usp=sharing](https://docs.google.com/spreadsheets/d/1opxYHH0cDGh8njO8JdwvyuJDR8CKOhxfRcXtb2F0Fzw/edit?usp=sharing)

 1. Install [node](https://nodejs.org/en/download/) if it's not already installed.
+1. The downloader is a bash shell script.
+If you are using the Windows operating system you will need to install something like [Cygwin](https://www.cygwin.com/)
 1. Clone this repository.
 ```shell
 git clone https://github.com/vivekraman111/cowin.git